 The Mammogram Department at Cannon now has the most advanced technology used to detect breast abnormalities in both men and women.
-The Hologic full field digital mammography machine was recently installed and the mammography suite was remodeled to create a state-of-the art, spa-like atmosphere.
-Our staff are specially trained in performing digital mammograms.
+In 2011, Cannon purchased the Hologic full field digital mammography machine.
+Advantages to our digital mammography machine include: lower radiation doses, increased image manipulation capabilities, and enhanced interpretation.

 To prepare for a mammogram, patients are asked not to wear deodorant or lotions because it can sometimes interfere with the images.
 The procedure takes only a few minutes and requires a doctor’s order.